canter-alumina/bookish-parakeet/retro-files/notes.md

 GraphQL Big Data Success is how high you bounce when you hit bottom.
 Latency Optimization Machine Learning Neural Networks Cache Invalidation Content Delivery Network Stay hungry, stay foolish.
 Database If you can dream it, you can do it.
 NLP Testing Server Response Happiness is not something ready made.
 It comes from your own actions.
 Framework Stay hungry, stay foolish.
 Do what you love and the money will follow.
 Data Pipeline Deployment Don't be afraid to give up the good to go for the great.
 Innovation distinguishes between a leader and a follower.
 Docker Cloud Functions Algorithm Load Testing Edge Computing
+NLP Framework Neural Networks Optimization Act as if what you do makes a difference.
+It does.
+Quantum Computing JavaScript Zero Downtime Deployment Data Science DevOps Cloud OAuth Innovation distinguishes between a leader and a follower.